The Sheep and Goat Industry in Israel

 In Israel there are about 2,400 farmers raising small ruminants (sheep and goats), keeping a total of about 520,000 animals.
-These farmers can be grouped into three different sectors – the intensive, the semi-intensive and the extensive Bedouin farmers in the arid south of the country.
+These farmers can be grouped into three different sectors – the intensive, the semi-intensive, and the extensive Bedouin farmers in the country’s arid south.

 Table 1: Number of sheep and goat in Israel breeders, and number of heads according to the sectors.

 In the last decade, intensive sheep and goat farmers have upgraded their milking facilities and have introduced computerized systems for advanced automatic data recording and herd management.
 The professional management has improved and the average animal’s performance under the intensive management varies between 250 to 650 liters of milk per sheep and between 450 to 1,000 liters per goat annually.
 The variations between animals’ production are related to management aspects.